Electron and muon magnetic moments and implications for dark matter and model characterisation in non-universal $U(1)^\prime$ supersymmetric models: Introduction

 Comparing this result with the theoretical prediction of the Standard Model (SM) ($a_{\mu}^{{\rm SM}} = 116591810(43)\times10^{-11} $ \cite{Aoyama:2020ynm}) the current experimental results on muon $g-2$ now lead to a deviation of $4.2\sigma$ from the SM prediction, expressed as \cite{Abi:2021gix}

 The SM prediction includes the electroweak, QED and hadronic components contributing to the muon $g-2$.
 Despite large uncertainties arising from $\alpha_{S}(M_{Z})$ recent studies have significantly improved the calculations of the hadronic contributions \cite{Cvetic:2020unz,Chakraborty:2018iyb,Izubuchi:2018tdd}.
 The leading order (LO) contribution from the hadronic vacuum polarization (HVP) yields $a^{\rm HVP-LO,lattice}_\mu=707(55)\times10^{-11}$ ~\cite{Borsanyi:2020mff} using Lattice QCD, and comparison with the $e^{+}e^{-}\rightarrow ~ {\rm hadrons}$ data indicates a deviation of about $1.6\sigma$ between the experimental measurements and theoretical calculations of the hadronic contributions to the muon $g-2$ \cite{Davier:2019can,Tanabashi:2018oca}.
 This discrepancy in the hadronic sector can be ameliorated by reducing the overall uncertainty in the hadronic sector such that $a_{\mu}^{{\rm HVP-LO,lattice}}$ may not need to require extra contributions from strongly interacting new particles within BSM models to be consistent with the experimental measurements.
 On the other hand, this leaves the muon $g-2$ anomaly as expressed in Eq.(\ref{eq:aR}) to be explained by the QED and electroweak sectors.
 The discrepancy between theory and experiment remains even after the calculation is performed with high precision, and thus it indicates the need for contributions from QED and electroweak sectors of BSM models.
+A nice compendium of experimental and theoretical results is found in \cite{muoninitiative}.

 While the muon $g-2$ anomaly can be used to constrain the electroweak sector of BSM models, another restriction is introduced by the precise experimental measurements of the electron $g-2$ as $a_{e}^{{\rm exp}} =1.15965218076(28) \times 10^{-3} $ \cite{Aoyama:2014sxa}.
 When the BSM models are built in a flavor blind fashion, their $g-2$ predictions for the electron and muon are correlated by $\Delta a_{e}/\Delta a_{\mu} = m_{e}^{2}/m_{\mu}^{2}$.
 The SM prediction calculated up to ten loops within QED \cite{Volkov:2018jhy,Aoyama:2017uqe,Volkov:2017xaq,Aoyama:2019ryr} yields $a_e^{\rm SM}=1.159652181643(25)(23)(16)(763) \times 10^{-3}$, which is, in contrast to the muon $g-2$ prediction, greater than the experimental results for the electron $g-2$,